Car problems Peugeot

 ‘ Software updates are available, but do not solve all problems permanently. ’

-The 508 is Peugeot’s executive saloon and estate, produced in two generations.
-The first generation (2010–2018) suffers from diesel issues, electronic problems and wear to the running gear.
-The second generation (from 2018) looks modern but is affected by the familiar PureTech engine problems and complex electronics.
+The 508 is Peugeot’s business saloon and estate, produced in two generations.
+The first generation (2010–2018) suffers from diesel problems, electronics issues and wear in the running gear.
+The second generation (from 2018) looks modern but is affected by the well-known PureTech engine problems and complex electronics.

-Driver assistance systems, infotainment and sensors frequently throw up faults.
-Software updates are available but do not solve all problems permanently.
-Diesel versions show problems with the particulate filter and AdBlue, especially when used as short-lease cars with many short journeys.
-The running gear wears faster under intensive motorway use, which fits its role as a business long-distance car.
+Driver assistance systems, infotainment and sensors frequently show faults.
+Software updates are available, but do not solve all problems permanently.
+Diesel versions show particulate filter and AdBlue issues, especially when used as short-lease cars with many short trips.
+The running gear wears faster with intensive motorway use, which fits its role as a business motorway cruiser.

-Anyone considering a 508 as a comfortable long-distance car must reckon with higher maintenance costs than with Japanese or German rivals.
-Choose diesel only if you do a lot of long trips and check before purchase that all software updates and recalls have been carried out.
-Thoroughly test driver assistance systems, adaptive cruise control and parking sensors during the test drive.
+Anyone considering a 508 as a comfortable long-distance car must expect higher maintenance costs than with Japanese or German rivals.
+Choose diesel only if you make many long journeys and, before buying, check that all software updates and recalls have been carried out.
+Test driver assistance systems, adaptive cruise control and parking sensors thoroughly during the test drive.

 Read more: Peugeot 508